Linesway/AIPodcastGenerator/notes.md

 as if it were a real podcast.
 - I prompt GPT to output the json formatting immediately for the turns.
 This makes processing much easier but maybe wastes a few `{} and :` tokens in the output for json formatting.
 Not a big deal because the prompting method is in multiple chunks.
+- The target duration is currently prompted by calculating an approximate number of short turns between the podcasters.
+It could be improved by including pauses or a true speaker wpm (not average wpm) in the calculation to get closer to the input target time.